 About GIML Professional Development Levels Courses

-Early Childhood, Elementary General Music, and Instrumental Music Concentrations
+Early Childhood, Elementary General Music, Instrumental Music, and Piano Concentrations

 The Gordon Institute for Music Learning is a non-profit organization dedicated to advancing the research in music education pioneered by Edwin E. Gordon.
 The purpose of the Gordon Institute for Music Learning is to advance music understanding through audiation.
 We believe in the music potential of each individual, and we support an interactive learning community with opportunities for musical and professional development.